Roman Forum Tickets: how to buy, prices and discounts

 Tips for visiting the Roman Forum

-- Buy tickets in advance to avoid queues: the long lines at the gates of the Forum and the Colosseum can be miles long.
+- Buy tickets in advance to avoid queues: the long lines at the gates of the Forum and the Colosseum can be kilometers long.
 Buy tickets online to avoid entering the Forum already tired.

 - Beware of tourist traps: the restaurants are neither the best nor the cheapest (I recommend my article on where to eat near the Colosseum).
-Beware also of men dressed as gladiators: they will approach you kindly to greet you but if you take a picture with them they will ask you for a tip afterward.
+Beware also of men dressed as gladiators: they will approach you kindly to greet you but if you take a picture with them they will ask you for a tip afterwards.

 - Be wary of unofficial guides or tickets: the area around the Colosseum is full of touts or unofficial guides who will offer you tickets and guided tours at "bargain" prices.
 Be wary of anything they offer you because you may be disappointed if the tickets are not valid or the tour is not what you expected.

 If you want more tips or details about it, do not hesitate to consult my article with tips for visiting the Colosseum.